 - Fur Bikini: One of Barbarella's outfits.
 Some humorous scenes reveal how impractical it is.
 She quickly discards it for another outfit.

-- High Altitude Battle: Barbarella & Pygar's mid-air battle with the Black Guards air patrol.
+- High-Altitude Battle: Barbarella & Pygar's mid-air battle with the Black Guards air patrol.
 The only time Barbarella does anything heroic, she's a pretty good shot.

 - Homage: The (in)famous opening scene was the base for the video of Kylie Minogue's song Put yourself in my place.

-- How Would You Like To Die: Barbarella wanders into a walk-in suicide booth, which offers world-weary beings a choice of ways to terminate their unendurable existence.
+- How Would You Like to Die?: Barbarella wanders into a walk-in suicide booth, which offers world-weary beings a choice of ways to terminate their unendurable existence.

 - Incorruptible Pure Pureness: When the city starts to sink into a pit of sentient, liquid evil at the end of the movie, said liquid evil specifically protects Barbarella because her purity and innocence would hurt it.
-This same woman who basically sexed her way across the planet and had an erotic threshold so high she broke a machine meant to make her die of orgasmic bliss.

 - Informed Ability: Barbarella.
 She's hyped as one of Earth's greatest space explorers by the President of Earth but turns out to be a bit of The Ditz & The Ingenue & Faux Action Girl rolled into one....played by Jane Fonda of all people!